 The meadows come alive with animals and plants, especially around sunset.
-During this time you can see deers graze, bats flying and the flowers blossom.
-It is a spectacular sight and of course, kids can fun watching.
+During this time you can see deer graze, bats flying and the flowers blossom.
+It is a spectacular sight and of course, kids can have fun watching.

 Yosemite National Park Activities with Kids: Hikes and Waterfalls